jckhmr/simpletools/README.md

 # simpletools
-A collection of little tools that you might find usefule
+A collection of little tools that you might find useful